Let’s be honest. Most people don’t like to be on the receiving end of a “checking in” message from someone they work with.

 “Hey Nick,

-I’m just checking in to see how you are doing.
+I just wanted to check on you and see how you are doing.

 I’m sorry I had to hand over the reins so suddenly, but I know you’ve got what it takes to be a team leader.